zalando-stups/documentation/user-guide/maintenance.rst

 Finding the latest Taupage AMI
 ==============================

-You should regularly (at least every month) check your running stacks for Taupage updates.
-Senza provides the convenience "images" command to see all used and most recent Taupage AMIs in your AWS account.
+You should regularly (at least every month) check your running stacks for :ref:`Taupage` updates.
+:ref:`Senza` provides the convenience ``images`` command to see all used and most recent Taupage AMIs in your AWS account.

 .. code-block:: bash